skydoves/ColorPickerView/README.md

            })
       .attachAlphaSlideBar(true) // default is true.
 If false, do not show the AlphaSlideBar.
       .attachBrightnessSlideBar(true)  // default is true.
 If false, do not show the BrightnessSlideBar.
+      .setBottomSpace(12) // set bottom space between the last slidebar and buttons.
       .show();
 ```